ashismo/ashismo.github.com/_posts/projectMgmt/2016-05-13-Terminologies-In-Project-Management.md

 * **Terms and Conditions:** All terms and conditions to be listed to make fair and honest response from the vendor like pricing option, payment terms, renewal, delivery penalties etc.

+#### Estimation Technique

+There are two most popular approaches for estimation, namely Bottom Up and Top Down estimation techniques.

+##### Bottom up estimation technique

+* In the Bottom-up estimation technique the amount of work, duration and cost are set at the task level.
+Then the task level cost and duration will be aggregated to determine the total cost of the project.
+* Bottom-up estimating is the most accurate approach to estimating cost and duration.
+* The drawback of this technique is, it requires more time for estimation. **Work Breakdown Structure (WBS)** is an example of the bottom-up technique.
+* This technique relies on the project team members identifying the tasks and organizing them into specific group or work packages.

+##### Top down estimation technique

+* This estimation is derived from someone who uses experience and/or information to determine the project duration and total cost.
+* This type of estimations are made by top managers who have little knowledge to the processes used to complete the project.
+*

 #### WBS Estimation